Manchester United remember Munich 60 years on

 - Manchester remembers the 23 who lost their lives in the Munich Air Disaster

-- A service to commemorate the 60th anniversary of the crash was held at Old Trafford today
+- Service to commemorate the 60th anniversary of crash held at Old Trafford today

 - Fans across three generations reflect on the importance of the day

 Flowers, letters and candles are being brought to Old Trafford today to commemorate the 60th anniversary of the Munich Air Disaster.

 On 6 February,1958, a plane carrying the Manchester United players and staff, sports journalists and civilians crashed in Munich following the Busby Babes’ European Cup semi-final win in Belgrade.
 23 people were killed.

 Joan Kane, from Burnage, was just five years old when disaster struck, not much younger than her grandson George, who is with her today.

 She said: “On the day, my dad walked out of his workplace and came home.
 We got sent home from school early.

 My dad came home and took us to church, and he never took us to church."

 The Busby Babes remain a uniting factor in the Kane family across three generations.

 Joan said: “We’re here today, me and George, and my son’s in Munich today because of what my dad taught us.